 Grizzly bears are often attracted to food sources created by a natural disturbance or the recent harvesting of an area.
-Grizzly bears inhabit most of the B.C. and Alberta forests managed by West Fraser.
-The Committee on the Status of Endangered Wildlife in Canada lists grizzly bear as a "Special Concern" species due to characteristics that make it particularly sensitive to human activities or natural events.
-In Alberta, the grizzly bear is considered “may be at risk”, while in British Columbia, grizzlies are “blue-listed” meaning populations are considered sensitive or vulnerable.
+There are grizzly bears in most of our managed forests in B.C. and Alberta.
+The Committee on the Status of Endangered Wildlife in Canada lists grizzly bears as a "Special Concern" species.
+The animal is particularly sensitive to human activities or natural events.
+In Alberta, the grizzly bear is considered “may be at risk.”
+In contrast, in British Columbia, grizzlies are “blue-listed,” meaning populations are considered sensitive or vulnerable.

-Overall, grizzly bears are not significantly impacted through the disturbance created by harvest operations.
+Overall, grizzly bears are not significantly impacted by the disturbance of harvest operations.
 However, the roads used to access these harvest areas are sometimes used by individuals that can cause harm to the bears.
-West Fraser is working with governments, stakeholders and other partner organizations to develop coordinated access management plans to better manage these types of situations.
-The Company continues to work on integrated operational planning with other industry users and as well as supporting ongoing research to help ensure grizzly bears continue to be a prominent feature of the forest landscape.
+West Fraser is working with governments, stakeholders, and other partner organizations to develop coordinated access management plans to manage these types of situations better.
+The Company continues to work on integrated operational planning with other industry users.
+We also support ongoing research to help grizzly bears continue to be a prominent feature of the forest landscape.